kiali/k-charted/README.md

 The Go code:

 - Provides a service that loads dashboards from Kubernetes resources and fill them up with timeseries data from Prometheus.
-- Includes some helper to use as an HTTP endpoint handler to use with Gorilla / mux
+- Includes some helper to use as an HTTP endpoint handler

 The TypeScript code: